The Truth About Travelling Sri Lanka in a Tuk-tuk

-The truth is, driving our own tuk-tuk around Sri Lanka was incredible.
+The truth is, driving our own tuk-tuk around Sri Lanka was incredible and turned out to be a highlight of our Sri Lanka trip.
 It wasn’t without its challenges though, so in this post, we are going to let you in on what exactly it was like to travel around Sri Lanka in our own tuk-tuk, and reveal the amazing, the stressful, and the downright scary.

 After reading this blog, you’ll know if a tuk-tuk journey in Sri Lanka is right for you!